The Best Mid Range Discs of 2025

 Infinite Discs

 Infinite Discs offers a comprehensive range of midrange discs, from the neutrally flying, wide-diameter Anubis to the understable Kon Tiki.
 The Chariot claims the spot as the second most popular, with the Inca, Galleon, and Ra following suit.
-The Khonsu, their latest release, brings an understable option to the table, reminiscent of the beloved Innova Rollo.
+The Khonsu, their latest release, brings an understable option to the table, reminiscent of the popular Innova Rollo.

 Lone Star Discs